drivetribe/fuck-this/README.md

 export default () => (
   <Counter.Provider>
-    {/* Any children can subscribe to this store with Counter.Consumer */}
+    {/* Any children can subscribe to this store with Counter.consume */}
   </Counter.Provider>
 );
 ```